Stradek/ZenEngine/README.md

 # Project Short-Term Goals
 - Finishing custom memory allocation systems which includes:
 - Finishing GeneralAllocator
-- Finishing Handles implementationand other interfaces for managing allocated memory and pointers
+- Finishing Handles implementation and other interfaces for managing allocated memory and pointers
 - Finishing SlabAllocator implementation
 - Figuring out a way to implement allocators with dynamic memory allocations like PoolAllocator or ResizablePoolAllocator
 - Moveing all heap allocated data to custom allocators